malvika0x/retail-store-footfall/README.md

 ## Objectives

--To study the hourly data of footfall in retail stores -For determination of peak and off-peak customer hours -For Visualizing Footfall Trends using Line Graphs and Heat Maps -For applying a machine learning model for predicting footfall -To comprehend the application of data analysis in decision-making in retailing
+- To study the hourly data of footfall in retail stores
+- For determination of peak and off-peak customer hours
+- For Visualizing Footfall Trends using Line Graphs and Heat Maps
+- For applying a machine learning model for predicting footfall
+- To comprehend the application of data analysis in decision-making in retailing

 ## Scope

 The project scope covers:
--Hourly Footfall Data Analysis at an Individual Retail Outlet -Use of synthetic data for academic implementation -Prediction of footfall using simple machine learning algorithms Real-time data gathering and analysis for multiple stores is not included in this project.
+- Hourly Footfall Data Analysis at an Individual Retail Outlet
+- Use of synthetic data for academic implementation
+- Prediction of footfall using simple machine learning algorithms Real-time data gathering and analysis for multiple stores is not included in this project.

 ## Datasets Description